What does contextualization in missions mean?

 Third, missionaries can invite their respondents to meet them halfway by exchanging one lens and try looking through one eye, so to speak.

 This has been a rather popular approach to the problem.
 Traditionally, the study of comparative religion has been undertaken by many missionaries in order to find points of contact or establish common ground between religious worldviews.
-Many such points and places turn out to be mirages upon closer examination, however.
+However, many such points and places turn out to be mirages upon closer examination.
 Others seem to have some kind of reality to commend them, but upon close examination, the "reality" turns out to be a kind of religious quicksand.
 That is why Hendrik Kraemer insisted that one must have a "totalitarian" understanding of religion.
 In other words, the separate parts of any religion must be understood in terms of the whole of it.
 To return to our former analogy, we need both lenses.
 Otherwise, we risk distortion.

 With approaches one and three having limited validity and practicality, the second approach -- the contextualization of the message by the missionary into the worldview of his respondents -- seems most in keeping with the missionary calling and the realities of culture.
 The missionary is the evangel to human beings only when they understand something about the God of whom he speaks and the true nature of the human condition.
 With God's ends in view, he begins with their starting point.
 What they believe concerning the existence and nature of reality, the world around them, and human beings in relation to the whole is of the essence.
 Adaptation to those beliefs is one of the first requirements of missionary communication.
 This process will affect the source, substance, and style of the missionary message.